google/go-cloud/samples/guestbook/README.md

 # SSH into the EC2 instance.
 localhost$ ssh "admin@$( terraform output instance_host )"

-# Fill in each command-line argument with the values from above.
+# Fill in each command-line argument with the values from the
+# Terraform output above.
 server$ AWS_REGION=<your region> ./guestbook -env=aws -bucket=<your bucket> -db_host=<your database_host> -db_user=root -db_password=<your database_root_password> -motd_var=/guestbook/motd
 ```